 After having volunteered for many years in Venezuela, I decided to apply for a volunteer program in the United States with the organization Habitat for Humanity.
 Volunteering in the States might sound illogical, but poverty can be found everywhere and help is always welcomed.
 This was an opportunity to help building houses for people in need while improving my English and embarking on new challenges.
 This is how I landed in Americus, Georgia, a place where I was capable to arrive before we could dream of Google Maps.
 Somehow, I made it there.

 Habitat for Humanity, Georgia, USA | Cooking dinner together | 1995

 Far away were those useless repetitive dialogs.
 Far away were the grades based on memorizing structures.
 As a volunteer in Americus and later in Greensboro, North Carolina (1997) -taking care of terminally ill people- I discovered the great pleasure of working with people from diverse backgrounds.
-I also learned about the nature in Georgia.
-I admired the Kudzu, an invasive plant that make threes look like cascades.
-I went to a bar with my friends to learn square dance listening to live music from the south.
+It was also interesting to learn about the nature in Georgia.
+I admired the Kudzu, an invasive plant that makes threes look like cascades, and went to a bar with my friends to learn square dance, listening to live music from the south.
 I tasted the exponentially sweet S'mores: a combination of cookies, marshmallows and chocolate.
-I even could greet former USA President Jimmy Carter at the supermarket Piggly Wiggly!
+We even could greet former USA President Jimmy Carter at the supermarket Piggly Wiggly!
 This volunteer experience and the one in North Carolina helped me to focus more on communicating effectively with people.
-I was strongly motivated, had a growth-mindset and I knew that the next step should be working on the formal aspects of my interlanguage.
+I was strongly motivated, had a growth-mindset, and I knew that the next step should be working on the formal aspects of my interlanguage.

 Habitat for Humanity, USA | Powernail! was my favorite appeal | 1995